 Thom, who had finished his last job as quickly as possible, turned on CNN and watched the press conference.
-He wished he could go up to Seattle to see it in person, but it was several hours’ drive away.
+He wished he could go up to

 After flying from some distance away, landing at the podium, and making a brief speech about how he could fly and how he discovered it, Andy took some questions.